allain/node-sync-test/README.md

 # sync-test

-Testing the practicality of using scuttlebutt to provide offline synchingronization for browsers.
+Testing the practicality of using scuttlebutt to provide offline synchronization for browsers.

 ## Trying it out